(Updated January 2021 to include accurate packaging information and a new $45 discount code.)

 So if your family has appetites on the smaller side of things like mine, you will probably be paying less than $6.48/serving, and you may have leftovers for lunch.

 What about the packaging?

-The most trash-producing part of my box was the large ice pack.
-You can dump the filling into the trash and then recycle the outer plastic, but it is a bummer to me that the filling has to go into the trash.
+You can dump the filling into the trash and then recycle the outer plastic, but it is a bummer to dump the filling in the trash.